sanskrit/raw_etexts_english/blogs/manasataramgini/2008-06-25_a-notable-brahminical-clan.md

 +++
-title = "A notable brAhminicalxa0clan"
+title = "A notable brAhminical clan"

 +++
 Some research into the brAhmaNa-s of the drAviDa country of the vaDama